learn-co-curriculum/dsc-intervals-with-t-distribution-lab/README.md

     Mean Difference: 1.1377888781920937

-We can see that sample mean differs from population mean by 1.13 years.
+We can see that the sample mean differs from the population mean by 1.13 years.
 We can calculate a confidence interval without the population standard deviation, using the t-distribution using `stats.t.ppf(q, df)` function.
-This function takes in a value for confidence level required (q) with "degree of freedom" (df) .
+This function takes in a value for the confidence level required (q) with "degrees of freedom" (df).

 > degrees of freedom = sample_size -1.